-Our furniture is made to order, bespoke to you, in our Hampshire workshop.
+Our furniture is made to order, bespoke to you, in our Hampshire workshops.

 Sofas and armchairs – allow 8-10 weeks

-Curtains, blinds and other soft furnishing orders – 4-6 weeks
+Valances, curtains, blinds, cushions and other soft furnishing orders – 3-5 weeks

-Your personal sales advisor will keep you updated along the way, and if we are able to deliver sooner, we certainly will.
+Our sales team will keep you updated along the way, and if we are able to deliver sooner, we certainly will.